george-hawkins/esp32-setup-material/README.md

 The above commands work both for initial installation and for upgrading.

-Note: the `-g` means global (and is used for installing command line tools).
+Note: the `-g` means global (and is used for installing command-line tools).
 If `npm` complains that it can't install into some global system location, I strongly suggest that instead of running these commands with `sudo`, you switch to an approach that does not require root access, e.g. by using `nvm` (as described in my notes on [installing  `node`](https://github.com/george-hawkins/snippets/blob/master/install-node-and-npm.md)) or by setting the `npm` `prefix` value (as described [here](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md)).

 Normally, I like to check the version of things after installing them.
 However, if you try this with `ng`, it will fail as it depends on the `node_modules` directory which isn't present until the next step is completed (this is a known bug - see [#10917](https://github.com/angular/angular-cli/issues/10917)).

-Now that things are setup, you can install the dependencies defined in [`package.json`](package.json):
+Now that things are set up, you can install the dependencies defined in [`package.json`](package.json):

     $ npm install